Jan. 7, 2020

 This time you take the client seriously, and you notify your insurance company of the claim.

+After a few weeks, you receive a declination of coverage letter from the insurance company stating that they are denying coverage for the claim because the circumstance that led to the claim was not reported timely under last year’s policy.
 They took the position that you knew the client was disgruntled because you were not successful in representing him.
 The insurance company states that your client clearly made his displeasure known to you last year, yet you did not report the matter then as required under the policy.
 Now what?

 You paid your premium, you timely renewed your coverage without any lapse, but you now need to hire your own attorney to represent you in the lawsuit.